User Guide

 - Edits the person at the specified

-.
+INDEX.
 The index refers to the index number shown in the displayed person list.
 The index must be a positive integer within the size of the displayed list. - At least one of the optional fields must be provided.

 - Existing values will be updated to the input values.